sadafnazari/Linkedin_job_analysis/README.md

 LinkedIn Job Analysis project is based on the jobs, that are publicly available on Linkedin and the scraped data will remain under LinkedIn ownership.

+# Notes

-This project is only implemented for learning purposes, and any inappropriate use of data is not the author's responsibility.
+- This project is only implemented for learning purposes, and any inappropriate use of data is not the author's responsibility.

-Note: While the project is defined to be as generalized as possible, the current functionalities have been tested on Finland job market.
+- While the project is defined to be as generalized as possible, the current functionalities have been tested on Finland job market.

+- LinkedIn has set a limit on the publicly available jobs number, and only allows scraping the first 1000 jobs.

 # Introduction